Appie09/xml_parser/README.md

 ![Screenshot 2022-08-10 at 02 43 46](https://user-images.githubusercontent.com/49339348/183786040-7d52abc8-d36a-4848-8c18-0c228e856229.png)

 Please let me know if any other information is required or if i am missing anything!
+In case you do need me to put this data on a free db server, please let me know.
 Thanks.